 The Fund defines small cap companies as those with market capitalizations that fall within the range of the Russell 2000[®] Index, provided that if the upper end of the capitalization range of that Index falls below \$2.5 billion, the Fund will continue to define those companies with market capitalizations between the upper end of the range of the Index and \$2.5 billion as small cap companies.
-As of December 31, 2023, the range of the Index was \$17 million to \$15.15 billion, but it is expected to change frequently.
+As of December 31, 2024, the range of the Index was \$6 million to \$14.77 billion, but it is expected to change frequently.

 The Subadvisor employs a disciplined investment approach that seeks to identify companies that, in the Subadvisor's view, demonstrate strong business fundamentals and earnings prospects that are not fully captured in the companies' current market valuations.
 The Subadvisor uses a bottom-up investment process, employing fundamental and qualitative criteria to identify individual companies for potential investment in the Fund's portfolio.
-As part of its investment process, the Subadvisor considers environmental, social and governance ("ESG") factors that it believes may have a material impact on an issuer and the value of its securities.
-As a result, the key ESG considerations may vary depending on the industry, sector, geographic region or other factors and the core business of each issuer.
 The Subadvisor employs statistical analysis, which is designed to limit certain risks in the Fund's portfolio versus the Fund's benchmark.
+The Subadvisor may incorporate environmental, social and governance considerations as a component of its risk analysis.
 The Fund's sector weightings are a result of, and secondary to, individual stock selections.